abundo/control/docs/Configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If BECS integration is enabled:

-On the abcontrol server, configure the "becs:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "becs:" section in /etc/factum/factum.yaml

 Dnsmgr
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If DNS integration is enabled:

-On the Abcontrol server, configure the "sync_dns:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "sync_dns:" section in /etc/factum/factum.yaml

 Freeradius